itu-algorithms/itu.algs4/README.md

 ## Development

-`algs4-py` has known bugs and has not been tested systematically.
-We are open to pull requests, in particular, we appreciate the contribution of high-quality test cases, bug-fixes, and coding style improvements.
+`itu.algs4` has known bugs and has not been tested systematically.
+We are open to pull requests, and in particular, we appreciate the contribution of high-quality test cases, bug-fixes, and coding style improvements.
 For more information, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Contributors